Dr Kirsten Wolff

 Biology representative on IAPETUS NERC DTP - PGR

 - Logan SA, Phuekvilai P, Wolff K. Ancient woodlands in the limelight: delineation and genetic structure of ancient woodland species Tilia cordata and Tilia platyphyllos (Tiliaceae) in the UK.
-Tree Genetics & Genomics 2015, 11, 52.
+Tree Genetics & Genomes 2015, 11, 52.

 - Reardon W, Gallagher P, Nolan KM, Wright H, Cardenosa-Rubio MC, Bragalini C, Lee CS, Fitzpatrick DA, Corcoran K, Wolff K, Nugent JM.
 Different outcomes for the MYB floral symmetry genes DIVARICATA and RADIALIS during the evolution of derived actinomorphy in Plantago.
 New Phytologist 2014, 202(2), 716-725.